ETesauro/Planty_SCIOT/readme.md

   The bot will warn you not to stop it to continue receiving updates on the plant.

-After all these steps, you are able to send a value using both **sendrandomumidity** on Nuclio and an **MQTT client** from your smartphone and if this value is **less than or equal to 10** you will be notified on the bot and asked to make a decision.
+After all these steps, you are able to send a value using both **sendrandomhumidity** on Nuclio and an **MQTT client** from your smartphone and if this value is **less than or equal to 10** you will be notified on the bot and asked to make a decision.

 Below will be presented a short **demo** of the execution of the project.